RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 This tutorial assumes you have at least one mod that gives you orbital periods in-game.
 In order of decreasing precision, the best choices are Vessel Orbital Information Display, Kerbal Engineer Redux, and MechJeb.

 ###Satellite Design

+In keosynchronous orbit, a satellite will experience up to 1200&nbsp;seconds of darkness.
+Make sure you have enough battery power!

 Ensure your satellite has an option for making very low-thrust burns (either RCS or a light engine).